Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 The equally insidious sister to the above is something I see all the time in the polyamory groups, forums, and other online spaces: “it’s polyAMORY, not polyFUCKERY.
 The amour means love!”
 This one comes out when a person talks about having a lot of casual sex.
 However, it also comes out when a person is struggling with sexual difficulties, sexual incompatibility, or sexlessness in one of their relationships.
 Its purpose is clear: to slut-shame the individual because sex matters to them.

 If you’ve ever uttered this sentence, you might not like what I’m going to say next: for many of us, sex is part of how we love.
-For some people, this is intimately connected to physical touch as a love language.
-Sex with someone you love can be tremendously bonding and connective, helping you to feel closer and more intimate – both emotionally and physically – with your partners.
+For some people, this connects to physical touch as a love language.
+Sex with someone you love, whether in polyamory or monogamy, can be tremendously bonding and connective.
+It can help you to feel closer and more intimate, both emotionally and physically, with your partner(s.)
 Sex can make you feel desired, allow you to express love and care through touch and the giving of pleasure, and give you an opportunity to be exploratory and playful together.

 In addition, in a newer relationship, sex can help you to bond, deepen and strengthen your connection, and feel out whether you’re compatible for a long-term relationship.